Forest Lake Loop

 A wide spot in the doubletrack below Forest Lake in Shaffer Fork.
 Nicely tuned suspension, aggressive attitude but a light touch, and you'll be fine.

-Getting there: From I-15, take the Alpine-Highland exit just south of Point-of-the-Mountain.
+From I-15, take the Alpine-Highland exit just south of Point-of-the-Mountain.
 Go east towards the mountains on UT-92 and continue up American Fork Canyon.
-There's a $3 fee.
+There's a $6 fee (as of 2009).
 About 6 miles up the canyon, turn left at the North Fork junction and drive 2 miles to Tibble Fork Reservoir.
 Drive straight past the outhouse onto the gravel road that goes up along the river.
 Drive 4 miles uphill to Dutchman Flat.
 Find the parking area with a wooden fence on your left.
 Start the ride heading uphill.

 Riding resources for this trail: